Nidhogg (video game): Reception

 Nidhogg received "generally favorable" reviews, according to video game review score aggregator Metacritic.
-It won Indiecade 2013's Game Design award and the 2011 Independent Games Festival's Nuovo Award, where it was also nominated for Excellence in Design and the Seumas McNally Grand Prize.
-It was IGNs January 2014 Game of the Month, and Rock, Paper, Shotgun awarded the game their first physical trophy.
 Reviewers praised the feel of the gameplay and its balance, and thought the single-player mode to be unsatisfying.
 Some critics found technical issues with the online multiplayer code, while others only had issues finding other players.

 Brandon Boyer marked the game as part of a "multiplayer renaissance" alongside TowerFall and Samurai Gunn.
 Polygon's Russ Frushtick described the game as a tug-of-war closer to the National Football League than to Street Fighter.
 He commended the game's originality.
 Kyle Hilliard of Game Informer did not think the pixelated graphics were sufficiently "distinct" from similar games.
 He praised the soundtrack but wanted more tracks.

 Eurogamer's Quintin Smith praised the game's balance, writing that "every single fight is hold-your-breath tense", that even the shortest fights "take on an air of majesty", and that kills feel fair.
 He described the game as multiplayer "theatre" for the impact the game has on those watching and playing it.
 Destructoid summarised the game as "Nidhogg stands as one of the true kings of competitive gameplay, and that doesn't need to be patched one bit", while GamesMaster said "A peculiar, thrilling and essential addition to your PC games collection.
 Best played with friends/enemies."
 Rock, Paper, Shotgun's Alec Meer described the game as a combination of "precision and reckless abandon".
 IGN's Keza MacDonald called it the "most exhilarating competitive game [she had] played in years".
 Edge put the game alongside Street Fighter II, Super Smash Bros., and GoldenEye 007 as games "written into history indelibly for their competitive multiplayer".
 The game later inspired indie games such as TowerFall and Samurai Gunn.
 Sean Hollister of The Verge described Nidhogg as "perfect".

 Regarding the overall proposition, GamesTM said "It's a small package but there's a wealth of value to be found in the creative gameplay that'll spur you through many hours of gaming", while PC Gamer said "A brilliant marriage of mechanics, level design and music that will be played and talked about for years to come", a sentiment echoed by VideoGamer, who said "Nidhogg is a game to be enjoyed with friends while in the same room together, and it may be the best title you play that way this year."

+Awards

+It won Indiecade 2013's Game Design award and the 2011 Independent Games Festival's Nuovo Award, where it was also nominated for Excellence in Design and the Seumas McNally Grand Prize.
+It was IGN's January 2014 Game of the Month, and Rock, Paper, Shotgun awarded the game their first physical trophy.
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Nidhogg for "Fighting Game of the Year".
+Paste and Rock, Paper, Shotgun named Nidhogg among the best games of the 2010s decade.